JOURNAL OF GENTRY GENEALOGY

 b.
 John Gentry, baptized 16 Apr 1637, Lindsell.

-We have no information in any of the Lindsell records of any other Gentrys who might be possible children of Simon the Younger, nor is there further information on the children of Roger.
+We have no information in any of the Lindsell records of any other Gentrys who might be possible children of Simon the Younger.
+There is no further information on the children of Roger other than the fact that his son, Samuel, apparently left home as a young man and followed his uncle Samuel the Elder to Great Dunmow.
+Simon's will is filed with others proved at Chelmsford, Essex (181MW4), but the text of the will has not been transcribed.

 4. Samuel Gentry the Elder

-As one compares the locations where the second and third generation Gentrys and their children were born, married and buried, there is a pattern of scattering from Lindsell first to Great Dunmow in about the late 1630's, then further scattering to Kelvedon, Easton and Witham during the next dozen years.
-There was also a move from being a husbandman (farmer) and ordinary laborer to being involved in some trade.
-It is significant that all of the Gentrys were a step or two removed from being peasant farmers or tenants and had enough personal property for them to write wills disposing of that property.
+A Simon Gentry who was living in London in 1695 and included in a census record of London-Within-the-Wall<6g>, may have been the Simon listed above but he would have been 74 at the time and it is more likely that the London Simon was a son of this Simon or possibly a son of John, Josias or Thomas.
+(Nathaniel's son, Simon, who wrote the will described below, was listed in the same census.)
+As one compares the locations where the second and third generation Gentrys and their children were born, married and buried, there is a pattern of scattering from Lindsell first to Great Dunmow in about the late 1630's, then further scattering to Kelvedon, Easton and Witham and eventually London.
+There was also a move from being a husbandman (farmer) and ordinary laborer to being involved in some trade or other skilled position.
+It is significant that all of the Gentrys were a step or two removed from being peasant farmers or tenants and had enough personal property for several of them to write wills disposing of that property.

 Fourth Generation